What is Small Penis Syndrome?

 Also, in a study of more than 52,000 heterosexual men and women, 85 percent of women said they were satisfied with the size of their partner's penis.
 In contrast, only 55 percent of men reported being happy with their penis size.

-What Are Small Penis Symptoms?
+What Are Small Penis Symptoms

 It is common for people to feel psychological pressure on themselves when they see larger male genitalia, especially in media and pornography, and worry that they may not be big enough.
+However, people with small penis syndrome are obsessively concerned about penis size.
+Small penis syndrome, or PDD, has some symptoms:

 • Constantly comparing penis sizes with those of others, including those in the media